15 University Graduate CV Examples [& Templates]

 Why this CV works

 • Being a graduate doesn’t mean you have absolutely no practical nursing experience.
-Yes, you’re keen to start a rewarding career with your dream company, but what the prospective employer is really looking for in your new graduate nurse CV is your ability to make a difference in the real world.
+Yes, you’re keen to start a fulfilling career with your dream company, but what the prospective employer is really looking for in your new graduate nurse CV is your ability to make a difference in the real world.

-• A great approach here would be to describe your involvement in volunteering programmes, like Leo’s time at Beyond the Bedside and Health Habits, Healthy Lives.
+• A great approach here would be to describe your involvement in volunteer programmes, like Leo’s time at Beyond the Bedside and Health Habits, Healthy Lives.
 Go the extra mile to highlight the tangible difference your intervention made.

 New University Graduate CV